Ritavdas/Text-bot/README.md

 # Text-bot
-__This project uses the twilio module to send messages to anywhere in the world using a generated number__
+__This project uses the twilio module to send messages to anywhere in the world using a system generated number__